 Biotin, which is part of the B vitamin group, has been used to treat hair loss and disorders.
-Biotin is present in many cosmetics, shampoos along with prenatal vitamins, so improving the condition of your hair may be another reason to take prenatal vitamins when not pregnant.
-Even celebrities such as Mindy Kaling swear by the practice!
+Biotin is present in many cosmetics, shampoos along with prenatal vitamins, so improving the condition of your hair may be another reason to take prenatal vitamins.
+Even celebrities such as Mindy Kaling swear by the practice.

 The time you spend breastfeeding is an extension of pregnancy, since the nutrition you put in your own body is still helping your baby’s development.
 Folate is a vital nutrient for infants, and if a lactating mother isn’t getting enough folate for both her and her baby, she may find herself at risk of deficiency as much of the folate produced will go to the baby through breastfeeding.
 Continuing to take prenatal vitamins while you breastfeed can help better nourish you and your baby.

 As you can see, whether you want to encourage a healthy pregnancy, you are trying to get pregnant or simply want to boost your vitamin intake, prenatal vitamins may be worth considering.
 And, as always, make sure to consult your health care practitioner before making any changes to your health care routine.
 For more information on how make your pregnancy as healthy as (naturally) possible, check out our Natural Remedies for Pregnancy Symptoms.